-- B. Membership may be terminated by the Policy Council after due notice to the Policy Council member and opportunity to be heard is given. - C. A member of the Policy Council can be terminated by a majority vote of the Policy Council if absent from three (3) consecutive meetings without having given a legitimate excuse prior to the meeting or missing six (5) or more meetings throughout the program year regardless of the situation.
+A. Membership may be terminated by the Policy Council after due notice to the Policy Council member and opportunity to be heard is given.

+- B. A member of the Policy Council can be terminated by a majority vote of the Policy Council if absent from three (3) consecutive meetings without having given a legitimate excuse prior to the meeting.
 A member of the Policy Council may also be terminated if the member violates the signed Standards of Conduct for program staff, consultants, and volunteers.
-1302.90(c) - D. A Policy Council Member wishing to resign from Policy Council must submit his/her resignation in writing to the Director of the Program before the next Policy Council Meeting. - E. Policy Council Members who resign or who are terminated shall be replaced by the standard process as promptly as possible.
+1302.90(c) - C. A Policy Council Member wishing to resign from Policy Council needs to submit their resignation in writing to the Director of the Program before the next Policy Council Meeting. - D. Policy Council Members who resign or who are terminated shall be replaced by the standard process as promptly as possible.